-The IRS typically mails an audit report to you within a few weeks after conducting an audit.
+The IRS typically mails an audit report (sometimes called an examination report) to you within a few weeks after conducting an audit.
 This report explains any proposed changes to your tax return.
 You should review the complete audit report, including the report's attachments to figure out which changes you think may be incorrect.
 If you don't have this report or can't locate the report you received, you may either call the IRS toll-free help line (800) 829-1040 to request a copy of the report or you may set up an appointment at your local Taxpayer Assistance Center for assistance.

 You can hire an attorney, certified public accountant (CPA), or enrolled agent to represent you before the IRS.
 You may be eligible for free representation (or representation for a nominal fee) through a Low Income Taxpayer Clinic.

 - Make sure the documentation is new information that wasn’t part of the original audit, and that it’s for the tax year the IRS audited.

 Send your request for audit reconsideration to the office that last corresponded with you